 I’ve been tweaking this recipe for years, and finally have it where I want it.
 More than one person has told me it’s the best they’ve ever had.
-One of the breakthroughs was learning about Encapsulated Citric Acid (ECA), which is a nifty way to bring a satisfying “tang” to the party without going through a fussy fermenting process.
+One of the breakthroughs was learning about Encapsulated Citric Acid (ECA), which provides a nifty way to bring a satisfying “tang” to the party without a fussy fermenting process.

 An accurate thermometer with a wired probe or two will also improve your life.
 Smoking without one is a pain.
 Knowing the precise temp inside your smoker, and the internal temp of what you are smoking makes your life much easier.

-Because most electric smokers have a tough time producing adequate smoke at the relatively low temperatures cured sausages are processed, I use a cheap and simple DIY external smoke generator (google “Mailbox mod”).
+Because electric smokers have a tough time producing adequate smoke at the relatively low temperatures cured sausages are processed, I use a cheap and simple DIY external smoke generator (google “Mailbox mod”).
 Works unattended for hours with no need to reload.